 Today we’ll cover importing Google Analytics goals as conversions in Google AdWords.
 The Analytics code offers a few advantages for certain retailers.

 The first step is setting up goals in Analytics.
 Goals are the equivalent of conversions in the Analytics ecosystem.
 Since the platform tracks across the whole site rather than firing on a specific page, you’ll need to do a little configuration yourself.

 With the popularity of Google Analytics, many readers will already be good to go.
 If you haven’t created goals, take the chance to create them as soon as possible.
 They don’t cost anything and are valuable in analyzing your site and user behavior.

-Rather than counting actions, Analytics will allow you to see what sorts of activities and pathways led to completing specific actions, giving you more insight into the process.
-If you’d like to learn more make sure to check out the help material or guides for help.
+Rather than counting actions, Analytics will allow you to see what sort of activities and pathways led to completing specific actions, giving you more insight into the process.
+If you’d like to learn more, make sure to check out the help material or guides for help.

 You can now go back to your AdWords account and begin the import process.
-Simply select “Conversions” from the Tools menu.
+Simply select “Conversions” from the Tools menu, then follow the steps below.
 You will then see the option to import Analytics goals.
 Clicking this option will open a new menu with all available goals and options for importing them.

 That is all you need!
-Conversions should automatically import into AdWords from here on out and populate the conversions column in AdWords.
-Even if you don’t ultimately use goals as conversions, you ought to go through these steps anways.
-At the very least is will get you in Analytics so you can take a look at features like Analytic’s lists, which are a powerful way to create remarketing lists for use in AdWords.
+Conversions should automatically import into AdWords from there and populate the conversions column in AdWords.
+Even if you don’t ultimately use goals as conversions, you ought to go through these steps anyway.
+At the very least it will get you in Analytics so you can take a look at features like Analytic’s lists, which are a powerful way to create remarketing lists for use in AdWords.

 You may ask, why bother with importing goals when you can use the AdWords conversion code.
 Often times you are right as the AdWords tracking solves most issues.
 Goals offer more flexibility in that you can use your pre-existing Analytics code to create new goals without requiring new conversion codes.